The Ultimate Dry Skin Care Routine That Will Transform Your Complexion

 What Is the Correct Order to Apply Skin Care?

-It's OK to scrub high-bacteria areas (like the underarms) in the shower, but the skin on your face needs a more delicate treatment.
+It's fine to scrub high-bacteria areas (such as the underarms) in the shower, but the skin on your face needs a more delicate treatment.
 Start by carefully washing the face with a gentle, nonfoaming cleanser to remove extra oil, grease, and makeup, then lightly pat skin dry; rubbing it with a towel can cause further irritation.
 Apply your daytime facial moisturizer within two or three minutes of exiting the shower unless you are using a prescribed skincare product.
 "If you use the medication after a moisturizer, then you may actually prevent its absorption.
 But, if you're just starting your day, you should use a light moisturizer with some type of sun protection as your base."
 Follow this five-step routine:

-Step 1: Take a quick morning shower with warm water; wash with a gentle cleanser and avoid overscrubbing the face or body.
+Step 1: Take a quick morning shower with warm water; wash with a gentle cleanser and avoid over scrubbing the face or body.